What debts can you transfer to a credit card?

 Credit card debt

-According to a recent Bankrate survey on credit card debt, 49 percent of credit card holders carry a balance from month to month.
+Credit card debt is more common than many Americans realize, with 44 percent of credit card holders carrying a balance from month to month, according to Bankrate’s 2024 Chasing Rewards in Debt Survey.
 If you’re one of those people, using a balance transfer card to get ahead of your interest payments may be a good option.

 The average credit card interest rate is currently hovering above 20 percent, but this is just the average.
 Your individual interest rate could be much higher depending on the credit card you have and your personal credit.
 A reprieve from paying interest for over a year or more could give you the breathing room you need to pay off your credit card debt in full.

-Keep in mind: One point to note is that card issuers generally won't allow you to transfer credit card debt from within their own card family.
-This means you can't shuffle your debt from a card issued by Bank of America to another Bank of America card, for example.
+Keep in mind: Most card issuers generally won’t allow you to transfer credit card debt from within their own card family.
+For example, this means you can’t shuffle your debt from a card issued by Bank of America to another Bank of America card.

 Auto loans